 The administration process, as of 2018 has been slow.
 Some of the development loans have been closed out and some have large losses.
 Many others reflect the downsides of P2P lending: extremely complex loans that take a long time to resolve.
 An interesting development is that there are allegations that the CEO diverted monies away into offshore accounts.
 A freezing order is in place on their assets.
 It does seem likely that in time, the administration process will turn up some pretty unsavoury goings on given the type of loans we have seen here.

-For now it seems impossible to put a time limit on when investors funds will be returned, and most likely it will come in small drips.
 My own XIRR of -1% assumes an impairment of 50% of my remaining holdings.
 Time will tell if this is pessimistic or optimistic.
 There will be large variation in other investors returns depending on what loans they are in.

 Any alternatives to Lendy?